Be a B.A.R.K. Ranger!

 There are no kennels in the park and pets may not be left unattended in the campground.
-Kennel boarding may be found in the surrounding communities.
+The closest kennel boarding facility is Color Country Animal Welfare in Torrey, Utah.
 Consider your plans carefully before bringing your pet with you.

-Pets are allowed on leash (6 feet or 1.8 meters or shorter) in the developed areas of the park:
+Pets must be on leash at all times (6 feet or 1.8 meters or shorter).
+Pets are only allowed in the following areas of the park:

 Pets are not permitted on other hiking trails, in public buildings, or in the backcountry.